-The initial cadre of industrial and agricultural sites for the study that resulted after the recruitment effort is shown in Table 2-2.
-There was a total of 328 industrial and agricultural sites included in the initial cadre for the overall measure retention study, distributed across sectors and program years as shown in Table 2-2.
+The initial cadre of commercial sites for the study that resulted after the recruitment effort is shown in Table 2-1.
+There was a total of 578 commercial sites included in the initial cadre for the overall measure retention study, distributed across program years as shown in Table 2-1.
 Also shown in Table 2-2 are the numbers of sites having the measures of interest for the study.
-Note, moreover, that the number of occurrences for some of the measures was higher than the number of sites because of multiple occurrences of a measure at a site.
+Note that the number of occurrences for some of the measures was higher than the number of sites because of multiple occurrences of a measure at a site.
 For example, there generally were multiple occurrences of lighting measures at a site.